Cricket has traditionally been a strong sport in AIC competition.

-The Seniors generally enter three teams for each age level and four teams in the Open level in the AIC competition.
-The 1st XI has enjoyed great success over a long period and has gained AIC premierships in 1999, 2000, 2004, 2006 and 2007.
+The 1st XI has enjoyed great success over a long period and has gained AIC premierships in 1999, 2000, 2004, 2006, 2007 and 2011.
 The 1st XI also competes each year for the Oblate Cup between Mazenod Colleges in Perth and Melbourne.
 The tournament between the three Australian Oblate colleges is hosted on a rotation basis and acts as a valuable pre-season competition.

 Volleyball at Iona, like all sports at the College, is co-ordinated and coached by a committed group of staff and old boys.
 The AIC season commences with trials in Term 4 and many teams will pick-up training towards the end of the summer break.
 Up to three teams per age group are generally entered in the competition.

 A solid training program has seen Volleyball at Iona excel in recent years.
-The College is a dominant force in AIC, winning the Volleyball aggregate in 2006, 2007, 2008 and 2009.
+The College is a dominant force in AIC, winning the Volleyball aggregate on a number of occasions.

-Iona has a proud swimming history and continues to be a major force in the AIC and CIC competitions each year, winning the CIC premiership title three times and the AIC title six times.
+Iona has a proud swimming history and continues to be a major force in the AIC competition each year, having won the AIC title six times.

 Several Olympic, Commonwealth, Australian and State representatives have emerged from Iona.

-Being one of the most popular co-curricular sports, a coaching staff of over 40 teaching staff and old boys guide the 400-plus junior and senior rugby players at Iona.
+Being one of the most popular co-curricular sports, a coaching staff of over 50 teaching staff and Old Boys guide the 400-plus junior and senior rugby players at Iona.

-The 1st XV have been successful with multiple premierships and the College has produced six Australian Schools representative players.
+The 1st XV have been successful with multiple premierships and the College has produced seven Australian Schools representative players.

 Football at Iona started out as a popular lunchtime activity many years ago.
-There were few rules, but it was the start of the skill development and the popularity of the game at the College.
+There were few rules, but it was the start of the skill development of the game at the College.

-Iona’s achievements in Cross Country are arguably second to none in the AIC and CIC competition.
+Iona’s achievements in Cross Country are arguably second to none in the AIC competition.
 The College stamped its dominance in the sport early and has since retained an envied status.

 The College Interhouse competition and Metropolitan East trials are equally enjoyed by our athletes.

-Basketball is played in both the Junior and Senior schools at Iona and many premiership teams have been produced.
+Basketball is played at Iona and many premiership teams have been produced.
 A strong focus on development and eager staff in the coaching ranks sustains the popularity of the sport at Iona.

 The College has four synthetic tennis courts.
-Coaching for all age levels is catered for the AIC and CIC competitions held throughout Terms 3 and 4.
+Coaching for all age levels is catered with competitions being held in Term 3.

 At Iona, like many schools, Golf is growing rapidly in popularity.
 The College is a member of the Queensland Intercollegiate Series and the AIC competition.
 The College’s own senior championship has been played since 1975 and two old boys of the College are Course Professionals.